-The 586ITB system board can support 512KB pipeline burst, direct map write-back cache SRAM.
-Your system board comes with a 512KB cache, which is the maximum cache memory supported by the system board, mounted at locations U5 and U6.
+The 586ITX system board supports 512KB pipeline burst, direct map write-back cache SRAMs mounted at locations U5 and U6 of the system board.
 One SRAM is mounted on location U7 for tag SRAM to store the cacheable addresses.

 Processor Installation